stlab/libraries/docs/tools/docker-tools/README.md

 To run the docker image, execute the following.

 ```
-VOLUME="stlab.github.io"
-docker run --mount type=bind,source="$(pwd)",target=/mnt/host \
-    --tty --interactive --publish 3000-3001:3000-3001 \
+docker run --mount type=bind,source="$(pwd)",target=/mnt/host --tty --interactive --publish 3000-3001:3000-3001 $VOLUME bash
-    $VOLUME bash
 ```

-This should leave you at bash prompt that looks like:
+This should leave you at a bash prompt that looks like this:

 ```
 app@fc7590a63ba3:~$
 ```

 The hex number is the docker image container ID and may be different.
-Going forward I refer to this as the _docker_ prompt to distinguish it from the _local_ prompt.
+Going foreward I refer to this as the _docker_ prompt to distinguish it from the _local_ prompt.

 ## Build the documentation site

-To build or rebuild the complete documentation site locally execute the following from the docker prompt:
+To build or rebuild the complete documentation site locally, execute the following from the docker prompt:

 ```
 cd /mnt/host